dortiz5/ihealth-pinns-workshop/README.md

 _Provide basic tools to develop PINNs for solving various differential models._

-However, more specifically we aim to:
+More specifically we aim to:

  - provide an understanding of the applications of PINNs as presented in the literature,
  - introduce the differences and comparisons between traditional neural networks (NN) and physics-informed neural networks (PINNs),